Helix-Platform/Sandbox-NG/docs/helix_with_mqtt.md

 ## About

 Helix IoT MQTT is a modular component that allows MQTT protocol-based IoT devices to transmit data to Helix Sandbox.
 The UltraLight 2.0 IoT Agent is configured to communicate with a set of cell phone IoT devices from [IoT MQTT Panel](https://play.google.com/store/apps/details?id=snr.lab.iotmqttpanel.prod&hl=pt_BR) using [Eclipse Mosquitto™](https://mosquitto.org/) an open source MQTT message broker.
-This module can be installed on the edge on a [Raspberry Pi 3](https://github.com/telefonicaid/fiware-orion/blob/master/docker/raspberry_pi.md).
+This module can be installed on the edge on a [Raspberry Pi](https://github.com/telefonicaid/fiware-orion/blob/master/docker/raspberry_pi.md).

 ## Checking the IoT Agent Health